Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 By the onset of core-oxygen burning, the core temperatures of the most massive stars can reach above $T_{\rm core} \sim 3\times 10^9\,K$.
 Under these conditions, the emitted gamma-ray photons in the core are energetic enough to form electron-positron pairs.
 This leads pair-instability (see e.g. \citealt{Fowler1964}, \citealt{Rakavy1967}, \citealt{Barkat1967}, \citealt{Fraley1968}).
-Depending on the mass of the star, this instability can result in a pulsation pair instability supernova, in which the star experiences a series of pulsations leading to severe mass loss \citep[i.e. or PPISN, see e.g.][]{Yoshida2016, Marchant2016, Woosley2017, Renzo2020}, or pair instability supernova, in which the star is completely disrupted and no remnant is formed \citep[PISN, see e.g.][]{Yoshida2016,Marchant2016, Woosley2017, Renzo2020}.
+Depending on the mass of the star, this instability can result in a pulsation pair instability supernova, in which the star experiences a series of pulsations leading to severe mass loss \citep[i.e. or PPISN, see e.g.][]{Yoshida2016, Marchant2019, Woosley2017, Renzo2020}, or pair instability supernova, in which the star is completely disrupted and no remnant is formed \citep[PISN, see e.g.][]{Yoshida2016,Marchant2019, Woosley2017, Renzo2020}.
 For the treatment of pair-instability in massive stars, we follow \citet{Stevenson2019}.
 If the mass of the helium star pre-core-collapse is $M_{\rm HE, pre-SN}\geq 35\,M_{\odot}$, the star is assumed to undergo PPISN, and its remnant mass is determined by the fitting formula of \citet{Stevenson2019}, based on the detailed stellar simulations of \citet{Marchant2019}.
 If $60\leq M_{\rm HE, pre-SN}\leq130\,M_{\odot}$, we assume the star undergoes PISN, and leaves no remnant behind.
-In principle, if $M_{\rm HE, pre-SN} \geq 130\,M_{\odot}$, photo-disintegration prevents the pair instability supernova to occur and the star collapses directly into a BH (\citealt{Bond1982}, \citealt{Woosley1982}, \citealt{Heger2002}, \citealt{duBuisson2020}), however this does not occur for any of our simulated systems.
+In principle, if $M_{\rm HE, pre-SN} \geq 130\,M_{\odot}$, photo-disintegration prevents the pair instability supernova and the star collapses directly into a BH (\citealt{Bond1982}, \citealt{Woosley1982}, \citealt{Heger2002}, \citealt{duBuisson2020}).
+However this does not occur for any of our simulated systems,since in our simulation the maximum stellar mass is limited to 100$\,M_{\odot}$.
+We note that the above-quoted mass ranges are sensitively dependent on the the poorly constrained reaction rate of $^{12}\rm{C}(\alpha, \gamma)^{16}\rm{O}$ \citep[see e.g.][]{Takahashi2018A, Farmer2019A, WoosleyHeger:2021:MassGap, Costa2021}.
+In particular, more recent simulations, with updated $^{12}\rm{C}(\alpha, \gamma)^{16}\rm{O}$ rates \citep[see e.g.][]{deBoer2017}, find that the lower edge of the BH mass gap is located at a considerably higher value ($M\approx60\,M_{\odot}$) than previously determined \citep[see e.g.][]{Mehta2022, Farag2022}.